 - After hanging with fresh nectar, be sure to clean off sugary drips or spills on the outside of the feeder so bees won’t be attracted to the sugary scent.
 Never use insect-killing chemicals around hummingbird feeders!
 It’s bad for the hummingbirds and may also kill beneficial honey bees!

+There’s a hawk killing birds at your feeder—what do you do?
 When you feed birds, you get a lot of them congregating in one place, making an easy feeding ground for hawks.
 The best thing to do is to take your feeders down so the birds disperse for while.
 The hawk will go looking for another food source.
 As bird lovers, it’s only right that we don’t use our feeders to set up an easy place for our birds to be ambushed.
 If you still want to feed birds while the hawk is still around, (such as during a very bad winter day), sprinkle seeds under bushes or shrubs or at the edge of woods so the birds can eat while still being under cover.